+ Filters

 Historical background

-The compass and square are often combined in an ambivalent symbol of balance: fixity and mobility, passive and active, matter and mind.
-The compass is the tool of the Creator and the Great Architect of the Universe.
-The spacing of the branches of the compass is subject to specific rules and varies between three levels: apprentice, journeyman, master.
-The Napoleonic era in the activity of dressing like that of many groups, saw a flowering after the terrible years of the revolutionary period.
-Masonic activity, stripped of its republican theories and firmly controlled by a Grand Master appointed by the Emperor, enjoyed a force in the unit never recovered since.
-Considering that each regiment, each garrison, each city had his Lodge.
-Testimony that we let the chips sumptuous period show that these lodges were rich and influential.
-The symbolism is sought, without comparison with later periods, much more conventional or bland or destitute in the early twentieth century.
-Freemasonry counted over a thousand lodges spread over the one hundred and thirty departments and over sixty thousand Brothers.
+The compass and the square are very often associated in an ambivalent symbol of balance: fixity and mobility, passive and active, matter and spirit..
+The compass is the tool of the Creator and of the great Architect of the Universe.
+The spacing of the branches of the compass obeys precise rules and varies according to the three degrees: apprentice, companion, master.
+The Napoleonic era, in the activity of lodges as in that of many groups, saw a flowering after the terrible years of the revolutionary period.
+Masonic activity, rid of its republican theories and firmly controlled by a Grand-Master appointed by the Emperor, experienced a vigor in unity never found since..
+It is considered that each regiment, each garrison, each city had its Lodge.
+The testimonies that the sumptuous tokens of the period leave us show that these lodges were rich and influential..
+The symbolism is sought after, without comparison with the later eras, which were much more conventional, even bland or destitute at the beginning of the 20th century..
+Freemasonry had more than a thousand lodges spread over one hundred and thirty departments and more than sixty thousand Brothers.

 cgb.fr uses cookies to guarantee a better user experience and to carry out statistics of visits.